Group Data by Dimension

 The available shape options vary depending on the Chart type.

 3. Click on the shape chips to create the desired shape order.
 (Shapes are assigned to values from left to right.)
-To reset the shape order, press the ‘Reset’ button reset on the shape menu.
+To reset the shape order, press the ‘Reset’ button Reset on the shape menu.

 An administrator can make custom shapes available by placing the image files (png, gif, jpg, svg) in the portal/shapes directory.
 (See Look and Feel and Storage for information on how to upload a file to this location.)
 The icons are sorted alphabetically by file name.
 Custom shape images can be any size, and are scaled according to the ‘Size’ setting in the Chart Editor.